Last updated: 12 June 2026.

 It is not closed because the ruins are damaged.

-The closure began on 19 May 2026.
-It was linked to a local dispute involving the traditional entrance area, the newer CATVI visitor centre, artisans, guides, vendors, and authorities responsible for managing the archaeological zone.
+The site was closed from 19 May to 1 June 2026 because of a local dispute involving the traditional entrance area, the newer CATVI visitor centre, artisans, guides, vendors, and authorities responsible for managing the archaeological zone.

 Why is Chichén Itzá closed?